cltk/cltk/docs/middle_high_german.rst

 Transliteration
 ===============

-CLTK's transcriber attempts to transcribe a word into the International Phonetical Alphabet (IPA).

-As of this version, the Transcribe class doesn't support any specific dialects and serves as a superset encompassing various regional accents at the expense of accuracy.
+CLTK's transcriber rewrites a word into the International Phonetical Alphabet (IPA).
+As of this version, the Transcribe class doesn't support any specific dialects and serves as a superset encompassing various regional accents.

 .. code-block:: python